 MCS offers a number of music awards to boys and girls entering the Sixth Form.
 Candidates must be under the age of 17 on 1st September in the year of entry.
-We advise that candidates should be at least Grade 8 Distinction standard on one or more instruments as a minimum for application for the scholarship.
+We advise that candidates should be at least Grade 8 Distinction standard on one of their instruments as a minimum for application for the scholarship.
+It is likely that successful candidates will play multiple instruments and would need to perform on each instrument at interview.
 Ideally, the candidate would have taken practical examinations and so have developed the all-round musical skills that these examinations develop.
 Candidates who have only done online performance exams will be given additional tests of sight-reading, scales and aural tests to ensure that these skills have been developed.

-Music Scholarships carry with them free tuition in one instrument (currently worth £1192.50 per annum).
+Music Scholarships carry with them free tuition in one instrument (currently worth £1,431 p.a. including VAT).
 Awards of free tuition are also made to other deserving candidates.
 Additional sums may be available on completion of a means-tested bursary form.

 Candidates are judged as much upon musical potential as they are upon attainment.
-Each is perceived as a unique individual, and a specific musical profile is not a prerequisite to success in the auditions
+Each is perceived as a unique individual, and a specific musical profile is not a prerequisite to success in the auditions.

-Music Scholarship auditions for pupils entering the Sixth Form in September 2025 will take place on Wednesday 29th January 2025.
-The closing date for entries is Friday 6th December 2024.
+Music Scholarship auditions for pupils entering the Sixth Form in September 2026 will take place on Wednesday 28th January 2026.
+The closing date for entries is Friday 5th December 2025.